khagendrasamal1/CinePhile/README.md

 ## Project Overview

 The Movie Recommendation System is a responsive web application designed to help users discover trending movies and web series across various streaming platforms.
-Utilizing the TMDB API, this application provides real-time recommendations, allowing users to explore the latest content available on popular platforms such as Netflix, Amazon Prime, Hulu, Disney+, Apple TV+, Peacock, Paramount+, Starz, and HBO.
+Utilizing the TMDB API, this application provides real-time recommendations, allowing users to explore the latest content available on popular platforms such as Netflix, Amazon Prime, Hulu, Disney+, Apple TV+, Peacock, Paramount+, Starz.

 ## Features